Common Name: Red Hills Salamander

 Scientific Name: Phaeognathus hubrichti

 Locations: United States – Alabama

 Size: 10.5 inches (27 cm)

 The Red Hills Salamander is the state amphibian of Alabama, the only state it can be found in.
-More specifically, it can be found in the Red Hills region of southern Alabama, hence the name.
-They are a fossorial species of salamander, staying underground most of their life.
+More specifically, it lives in the Red Hills region of southern Alabama, hence the name.
+They belong to the family Plethodontidae, the lungless salamanders, so they lack lungs.
+They stay underground most of their life, making them a fossorial species of salamander.
 Most of their life history is unknown due to them being fossorial.

 What is known is that the Red Hills Salamander does not breed in water, but in their burrows.
 No mating displays or actually breeding as been observed.
-Females can lay around 6-16 eggs at a time.
-Its believed that the eggs hatch in around two months into tiny salamanders.
+Females lay around 6-16 eggs at a time.
+The eggs hatch in around two months into tiny salamanders.

-While the International Union for the Conservation of Nature (IUCN) red list lists the salamander as endangered, the United States only lists them as threatened.
+While the International Union for the Conservation of Nature (IUCN) Red List categorizes the salamander as endangered, the federal United States government only lists them as threatened.
 Because of this, most of their land is privately owned by paper companies, that clear cut their habitat for the wood.
 Luckily, the Nature Conservatory bought almost 2,000 acres of land to protect the salamanders.